AADI-1331/glassmorphism-template/README.md

 ![](https://github.com/AADI-1331/glassmorphism-template/blob/file/rough_work.jpg)

 # AIM:
-The template will be look like the web page drawn below,instead of these three cards:
+The template will be look like the web page drawn above.
+Instead of these three cards:
 ![](https://github.com/AADI-1331/glassmorphism-template/blob/file/three.png)

 it will be replaced by these: